foivospar/Arc2Face/README.md

         safety_checker=None
     )
 ```
-You can use use any SD-compatible schedulers and steps, just like with Stable Diffusion.
+You can use any SD-compatible schedulers and steps, just like with Stable Diffusion.
 By default, we use `DPMSolverMultistepScheduler` with 25 steps, which produces very good results in just a few seconds.
 ```python
 pipeline.scheduler = DPMSolverMultistepScheduler.from_config(pipeline.scheduler.config)
 pipeline = pipeline.to('cuda')